 Baylor College of Medicine.
 While Harvard, Hopkins, and Stanford almost always top these sorts of lists, scrappy Baylor rounds out the top five because of excellent recruitment (average GPAs at 3.88, and MCAT physics at 12, biology 12).
 But what sets Baylor apart is the reasonable pricetag compared with its Ivy League competitors: Baylor graduates can expect to owe $94,000, while Hopkins grads are saddled with an average $112,000 debt after four years of medical school.

 The student.
 Here's a very important point to consider as you weigh medical school programs: The goal of going to medical school is to learn how to treat patients.
 It turns out that those famous medical schools do not have a monopoly on providing a great medical education.
 Look at the list of medical school rankings for Primary Care to bring this into perspective.
 If you ask a person on the street whether they would rather be treated by someone who trained at Stanford or University of Nebraska, what do you think they'd say?
 Mention that Oregon Health and Science University skunked Hopkins' medical school and watch the confused look on their face.

 What you should consider

 Medical school rankings are always a point of debate among medical schools and medical students.
 No single method for determining these rankings works perfectly, and every institution feels it should be ranked higher.
-Having two lists, Research and Primary Care, addresses this problem in some ways, but it also points out where weaknesses reside.
+US News provides two lists, Research and Primary Care, which addresses this problem in some ways, but it also points out where weaknesses reside.

 What do you need to know next?